Home » Recipes » Baking » Brownies & Bars » Chocolate Peanut Butter Crisps

 Get festive – Change the color of the rice Krispies to add a fun holiday flair.
 During Christmas, they sell red and green ones at the store.

 Leftovers are a breeze to store!
-Simply add a lid to your pan, and leave them at room temperature for up to 3-4 days.
+Simply add a lid to your pan, and leave them at room temperature for up to 3-4 days or freeze up to 3 months.

 Please Note: